 The above background preparation subjects will satisfy the prerequisites for the courses listed in the following Foundation Requirements as well as graduate courses in the study areas of embedded engineering, Internet technology, network engineering, and mobile computing.
 To take graduate level database courses, student needs to satisfy the following additional prerequisites: CS457/G and its lab course, CS457L/G. Instructors may update the prerequisite requirements for a concentration area based on changing technologies.

-A minimum of 36 semester units of graduate study are required for the MSCSE program.
+A minimum of 36 trimester units of graduate study are required for the MSCSE program.
 They include a few required foundation courses, a number of engineering courses based on the student’s selection of technical pursuit, and a required capstone course, and electives.
 The computer engineering coursework will develop technical skills beneficial to the student for career planning.
 The student also has the opportunity to take elective courses outside of computer engineering to broaden the student’s skillset.

 The student must meet prerequisite requirements when taking any course.
 Upon clearing background preparation work, the student starts to take courses to meet the degree requirements.
 The student must begin his/her graduate study with the subjects listed in the Foundation Requirements section.